HARP

 A world class recording from a world class harpist.
 David Watkins performs Tournier, Prokofiev, Glinka, Liszt, Parish Alvars, Zabel, Mathias, Debussy, Ruiz-Pipo and Watkins!
 The CD includes the first recording of his Passacaglia In Memoriam Tsunami, published by Adlais in 2005.

-Click for further detailsEverything will be all right Monika Stadler
+Click for further detailsEverything will be all right by Monika Stadler

 This CD, exclusively with Monika Stadler's own compositions (Harp & Voice), is a symbiosis of the structure of classical music, the freedom of jazz improvisation and the influence of foreign cultures.
 This CD also features Jon Sass (Tuba), Daniel Tschida (Indian Flute), Reinhard Ziegerhofer (Acoustic Bass) and Franz Schmuck (Percussion).